fennel3/Tip-calculator/README.md

 # Tip-calculator
+Made using React and Tailwind.
-Tool for working out tip percentages and splitting bills
+Tool for working out tip percentages and splitting bills.